WebComponentsGuide/webcomponents.guide/tutorials/mastodon-toot-embed/rendering-the-data.md

 ![A browser screenshot showing the toot-embed component at it's current stage.
 The example page reads: "Here's an example toot: " followed by a display of the Mastodon toot data including the avatar image, display name, and toot content.](/images/tutorials/mastodon-toot-embed/fig3.png)

 It's still not very good to look at!
 The image is way to big and the whole layout is a bit off.
-Let's add some rudimentary styles to the component in a `<style>` tag to make it a bit better.
+Let's add some rudimentary styles to the component to make it a bit better.

+{% tip %}

+To support all modern browser make sure to provide a fallback approach for those browser which does not support the `CSSStyleSheet` API.

+{% endtip %}

 ```js
 const styles = new CSSStyleSheet()